 Want to help out Pocketables and our audience?
 Good!
 Let’s continue.

-Quick disqualifiers so I don’t waste your time
+Quick disqualifiers so we don’t waste your time

 You can most likely skip reading this if you’re the following (there are exceptions, you can contact me if you believe you have something exceptional – this does happen more often than you’d expect)